thatcherfreeman/utility-dctls/README.md

 **Near white Hue Angle**: Hue of colors between Highlight Stop and White Cutoff

-**Clipped White Hue Angle**: Hue of colors brighter than the White Cutoff point
+**White Hue Angle**: Hue of colors brighter than the White Cutoff point

+**Clipped Hue Angle**: Hue of colors whose Value exceeds the Clipping Point CV.

-**Black Cutoff**: Number of stops below middle gray below which we'll consider Black.
+**Black Cutoff Stop**: Number of stops below middle gray below which we'll consider Black.

-**Shadow Stop**: Number of stops below middle gray we'll color with the Shadow Hue Angle
+**Shadow Stops**: Number of stops below middle gray we'll color with the Shadow Hue Angle

-**Highlight Stop**: Number of stops above middle gray we'll color the Highlight Hue Angle
+**Highlight Stops**: Number of stops above middle gray we'll color the Highlight Hue Angle

-**White Cutoff**: Number of stops above middle gray after which we'll consider clipped.
+**White Stops**: Number of stops above middle grey which we'll color with the White Hue Angle

+**Clipping Point CV**: Linear code value for which if any channel exceeds this value, we will highlight it with the Clipped Hue Angle

 **Middle Gray Value**: Indicates the Linear value we consider to be middle gray.

+**Log Stops**: If "Log Output" is checked, controls the colorfulness and contrast of the output image.

+**Clip to White**: Check this box to render Clipped values as white instead of as whatever hue was selected.

 **Log Output**: Check this box if this DCTL isn't going into another CST that converts to a display or log color space.

 **Brightness Mode**: If Luminance, then we simply take a weighted average of the RGB channels.
 If Value, then we take the channel with the maximum value before comparing it to any of the cutoffs or mid gray.

 ---